Staudte family murders: Remaining family members

-It is unclear what happened to Briana Staudte after the arrest of Diane and Rachel.
-Briana, then a fourth-grade student and minor child, had not yet been poisoned by her mother or sister.
+It is unclear what happened to the nine-year-old daughter after the arrest of Diane and Rachel.
+At that time a fourth-grade student and minor child, she had not yet been poisoned by her mother or sister.
 The girl, whose new name has not been identified by news sources due to her age, was placed in foster care.
 Sarah Staudte survived, but suffered severe organ damage and neurological damage as a result of the antifreeze.
 Her symptoms, initially thought to be flu-like, were later revealed to be caused by the poisoning.
 Sarah maintains a Facebook profile with information about the murder case, as well as a profile banner photo of her father performing in Messing With Destiny.
 Sarah was given the opportunity to read the following statement in court: "I prefer to be a survivor than a victim.
 I forgive my mom for what she did to me.
 But she not only took away my dad and brother, but she took away my lifestyle, livelihood and my independence."
 Sarah, who had been on the Dean's List during her years in university, was said by Greene County Prosecuting Attorney Dan Patterson to require "a guardian, and living in an assisted living facility" due to the effects of the poison on her body and mental state.